-When your partner accuses you of some wrongdoing, strongly disagrees with or disappoints you, what’s your initial reaction?
+When your partner accuses you of some wrongdoing, strongly disagrees with you, or disappoints you, what’s your initial reaction?
 If you’re like most people, it’s to somehow feel you’ve been violated, which instinctively can make you experience them as your enemy.
 And that would likely be enough to prod you to start a fight with them, archly defend yourself, or exit such a provocative scene entirely.

 In general, if your partner—man or woman—fiercely criticizes you for a mistake that, admittedly, you did make, there’s an almost irresistible tendency to criticize them back, defensively attacking them even more forcefully than they did you.
 Which makes things go from bad to worse as quickly as an unforeseen thunderstorm.
 And mutually trapped in such an emotional downpour, you’ll both get drenched.

-Once communication turns hostile through attack/defend withdraw tactics, no winner can emerge.
-It’s a lose/lose situation that unfortunately repeats itself in far too many couples.
+Once communication turns hostile through attack/defend/withdraw tactics, no winner can emerge.
+It’s a lose-lose situation that unfortunately repeats itself in far too many couples.
 For just as you’d probably react negatively in situations where you felt ignored or put down, so will your partner react adversely if, unwittingly, your words produce that same shaming effect on them.

 What Shame Depicts